 Danielle DiMartino Booth: Barely invested grade over 50% of the investment grade market today.
 Net leverage at these companies has doubled since 2000.
 Jim Crow pointed this out so when you look at the true investment grade market it’s about 2 1/2 trillion dollars and I look at the other 5 trillion dollars of the market as being really what we should call junk.
 Speaking of the housing market and the crisis investors are blindly on fate taking the credit rating agencies diligent and not doing their own homework and these are the things that we are in.

 David Scranton: Danielle I agree with you 100%.
 It’s funny you are getting into what we do at our company really lots of corporate bond issues and I’ve been saying it for a long time that just buying triple these brokers are just buying triple across the board and not doing a deep dive on the credit and the financials are really not doing their clients a service.
 I have a bigger concern though and we only have about 20 seconds left to cover it, but you tell me in some ways aren’t these bonds even a bigger concern today.

-Danielle DiMartino Booth: I certainly think that [unclear 42:29] walking through a mind field because there are some involving states and in solving cities and we have to bear that only cities can declare bankruptcy, you should tie with the future but not Illinois as the future, the state.
+Danielle DiMartino Booth: I certainly think that [unclear 42:29] walking through a mine field because there are some involving states and in solving cities and we have to bear that only cities can declare bankruptcy, you should tie with the future but not Illinois as the future, the state.

 David Scranton: Fortunately President Trump taken away some of those tax deductions of state and local income taxes.
 I don’t think it has help that very much.
 Danielle thank you so much.
 It’s been my pleasure.
 You stay with us we’ll be right back with more on the Income Generation.